MPI-Dortmund/pymissense/README.md

-2. It creates a modified PDB file where the temperature factor is replaced by the pathogencity predicted by AlphaMissense that allows you to visualize the effect with Chimerax, like [Figure 3E](https://www.science.org/doi/10.1126/science.adg7492#F3) of the paper:
+2. It creates a modified PDB file where the temperature factor (bfactor) is replaced by the pathogencity predicted by AlphaMissense that allows you to visualize the effect with Chimerax, like [Figure 3E](https://www.science.org/doi/10.1126/science.adg7492#F3) of the paper:

    <img src="resources/img/3e.jpeg" width="400">

-It does so by replacing the bfactor in the PDB.

 ## How to install